Alice Isn't Dead by Joseph Fink (Review)

 (Cover Artist: Rob Wilson)

 Alice Isn't Dead is an interesting book in part for its history.
-First written as a serialized fiction podcast by Joseph Fink (famous as one of the creators behind the comedy/horror podcast Welcome to Night Vale), the original story was told entirely via audio messages made by its protagonist, Keisha, which slowly sketch out a much larger narrative.
+First written as a serialized fiction podcast by comedy writer Joseph Fink, the original story was told entirely via audio messages made by its protagonist, Keisha.
+Over the course of this podcast, these messages slowly sketched out a much larger narrative that contrasted sharply with the tone of Fink's earlier work.
+While Fink is famous for the irreverently comedic style found in Welcome to Night Vale, the story of Alice Isn't Dead represented something much more overtly frightening and disturbing.

-After her wife (the titular Alice) abruptly vanishes and is presumed dead, Keisha begins a career as a long-haul truck driver, intent on uncovering what she believes to be a conspiracy involving the shipping company that Alice worked for.
-Soon however, Keisha finds herself in the middle of a centuries-old war hidden by the basic fabric of American society, and must flee an army of humanoid monsters that seem to be animated by pure, unmitigated cruelty.
+After her wife (the titular Alice) abruptly vanishes and is presumed dead, Keisha begins a career as a long-haul truck driver.
+Intent on uncovering what she believes to be a conspiracy involving the shipping company that Alice worked for, Keisha slowly finds herself drawn into a centuries-old war hidden within the basic fabric of American society.
+Eventually, Keisha comes to be pursued across the continent by shambling monsters seemingly motivated by pure cruelty and hatred, and must choose between two enigmatic factions whose ultimate aims are unclear.

-Over the course of it's three-season run, the podcast version of Alice Isn't Dead incorporated themes of police violence, racism, sexism, and homophobia, all within the context of a genuinely original work of horror fiction.
-In contrast to the absurdist comedy that Fink is famous for writing in Welcome to Night Vale, Alice Isn't Dead told a gritty and often genuinely frightening story about the willingness of individuals to ignore injustices hidden in plain sight.
-This was a work of horror whose underlying suspense came not only from the shambling monsters that gleefully chase its protagonist across both the urban and rural communities of America, but instead Fink's simple observation that for a nation whose past is marred by slavery, genocide, and systemic oppression, the greatest demon our society must face may well be our capacity for apathy.
-The podcast version of Alice Isn't Dead is not so much the story of a "terrifying government conspiracy to hide the truth" as it is the story of a conspiracy so vast that it doesn't really require concealment.
+Over the course of its three-season run, the podcast version of Alice Isn't Dead incorporated themes of police violence, racism, sexism, and homophobia.
+Moreover, it did so all within the context of a genuinely original work of horror fiction.
+In contrast to the absurd but also warm community depicted in Welcome to Night Vale, Alice Isn't Dead told a gritty and often frightening story about the willingness of individuals to ignore injustices hidden in plain sight.
+This was a work of horror fiction whose suspense came not only from the shambling monsters who pursue Fink's protagonist, but instead Fink's simple but disturbing observation regarding American society.
+For a nation whose past is marred by slavery, genocide, and continual cycles of oppression and violence, the greatest demon our country faces may well be our capacity for apathy.

-It's for this reason that I was curious how this inherently political work would be adapted into prose fiction, and I'm happy to say that the 2018 novelization of Alice Isn't Dead retains many of the same core elements that made the original so compelling.
-Fink succeeds in this book not merely by retracing the most important plot points of his podcast, but also expanding on the original story--providing background to antagonistic figures such as the "Thistle Men," the frightening but brilliantly named "Police Instigator," and the enigmatic Oracles that his first narrative couldn't convincingly explore due to the restrictions of its format.
+It's for this reason that I was curious how this inherently political work would be adapted into prose fiction.
+I'm happy to say that while the 2018 novelization of Alice Isn't Dead does sometimes struggle, it retains many of the same core elements that made the original so compelling.
+Fink succeeds here not merely by retracing the most important plot points of his podcast, but also expanding on the original story.
+Over the course of this book we not only receive a retelling of the story of the original podcast, but also further background regarding antagonistic figures such as the "Thistle Men," the frightening but brilliantly named "Police Instigator," and the enigmatic Oracles that Fink's first narrative couldn't convincingly explore due to the restrictions of its audio-message format.

 Where this book stumbles is primarily in its opening chapters.
 Rather than taking the time to establish the main characters to new readers, the novel version of Alice Isn't Dead instead plunges headfirst into some of the podcast's gorier scenes, beginning with a kind of "cold open" in which Keisha watches as the creature that becomes the primary villain for the first third of the book physically eats a still living truck driver before her eyes.

-In the original story, this scene managed to evoke a sense of isolating helplessness that eventually powered some of the podcast's more compelling subtexts, yet here the rapid-fire action sequences lose almost all meaning.
-One of the original story's defining moments came (at least for me) in the first season episode "Nothing To See" in which Keisha is attacked by the "Thistle Man" and turns to a police officer for help, only to then have that officer ignore her pleas and accuse her of stirring up trouble while her attacker leers at her from just feet away.
-By contrast, the novel's take on this same moment only amounts to a hollow "gross-out" sequence, with even the main character having yet to have been properly introduced to the readers.
+In the original story, this scene managed to evoke a sense of isolating fear that eventually powered some of the podcast's more compelling subtexts.
+Yet here the rapid action loses meaning.
+One of the original story's defining moments came, at least for me, in the first season episode "Nothing To See" in which Keisha is attacked by aforementioned "Thistle Man" and turns to a police officer for help.
+Yet rather than receiving aid, this officer ignores Keisha's pleas, and instead accuses her of needlessly stirring up trouble while her attacker leers at her from just feet away.
+By contrast, the novel's take on this same moment only amounts to a hollow sequence of gore, with even the main character having yet to have been properly introduced to the readers.

-This is a shame, not merely because it criminally undersells what really turns into quite a disturbing and profound story, but also because the emotional and thematic background which these early moments of the book lack is actually present later in the novel.
-Personally, I would much rather have started this book by reading more a subdued prose rendering of the events that Keisha constantly recalls in the ensuing text--the days immediately following Alice's ambiguous disappearance when Keisha struggled with her own conflicted feelings of grief and hope, unable to accept the advice of her friends and family to let go of Alice's memory, all while being haunted by the paranoid suspicions that her wife may have lead a secret life she never knew of.
+And this is a shame, not merely because it undersells what turns into quite a disturbing and profound story, but also because the emotional and thematic background these moments lack are present later in the novel.
+Personally, I would much rather have started the story reading more a subdued prose rendering of the events immediately following Alice’s disappearance which Keisha periodically recalls in the ensuing text.
+This is a period of time when Keisha apparently struggled with her own conflicted feelings of grief and hope, unable to let go of Alice's memory due to her paranoid suspicions that her wife may have lead a secret life she never knew of.

-This story is related in both the novel and podcast, just via brief flashbacks and paragraph long moments of exposition scattered throughout the main narrative.
-Because Alice Isn't Dead is a story about the process of recognizing the injustices that exist both within and alongside modern society, it only seems natural that this book should have begun with that moment when Keisha chooses to abandon the superficial security of her daily existence to confront those horrors head on.
+That story is related in both the novel and podcast, just via brief flashbacks and paragraph long moments of exposition scattered throughout the main narrative.
+Yet because Alice Isn't Dead is a story about the process of recognizing the injustices that exist both within and alongside modern society, it only seems natural that this book should have begun with that moment when Keisha chooses to abandon the superficial security of her daily existence, and confronted those horrors head on.

 Instead, the novelized version of Alice Isn't Dead begins only with a hollow series of action sequences that leave the reader feeling dazed, and a little disgusted.